-NBA Rumors: Spurs ‘Shut The Door’ For Kawhi Leonard To LA Lakers Trade, According To ‘ESPN’ Analyst
+NBA Rumors: Spurs ‘Shut The Door’ For Kawhi Leonard To LA Lakers Trade, According To ‘ESPN’

-Despite having a one-on-one conversation with Coach Gregg Popovich, Kawhi Leonard still wants his way out of the San Antonio Spurs and reportedly prefers to be traded to the Los Angeles Lakers.
+Despite having a one-on-one conversation with Coach Gregg Popovich, Kawhi Leonard still wants out of the San Antonio Spurs and reportedly prefers to be traded to the Los Angeles Lakers.
 The disgruntled superstar also informed all NBA teams interested in making a deal with the Spurs that he will sign with L.A. as an unrestricted free agent in 2019.
 In need of a legitimate superstar, the Lakers are expected to make a move to add Leonard to their team this summer.

 They currently have a plethora of trade assets to convince the Spurs to engage in a trade negotiation.
 The Spurs could demand a trade package centered on Lonzo Ball, Kyle Kuzma, or Brandon Ingram in exchange for Kawhi Leonard.
 According to Ramona Shelburne of ESPN, the Lakers tried to contact the Spurs about a potential trade centered on Leonard.

 Unfortunately, the Spurs reportedly show no interest in having a dialogue with the Lakers.
-One source told ESPN that the Spurs “basically shut the door” for the Lakers.
+One source told ESPN that the Spurs “basically shut the door” on the Lakers.

 “No players were discussed and, as ESPN’s Adrian Wojnarowski reported Thursday, there has been no further dialogue between the teams.
 Leonard has expressed a preference to be traded to Los Angeles, specifically the Lakers.
 However, when the Lakers called to express interest in Leonard, they were given the distinct impression the Spurs had no interest in doing business with them, according to sources.”